There’s been more than the usual amount of chatter surrounding mobile technology lately, but three stats in particular made me stop and think:

 To scale your online business, you may need to move more and more of your inventory to Amazon, who is covertly growing their own search business by leaps and bounds.
 And remember voice search?
 Well, tens of thousands of customers find products via Alexa every day.

-get link Mobile Doesn’t Only Impact Consumers – It’s Impacting your Office
+go Mobile Doesn’t Only Impact Consumers – It’s Impacting your Office

 If VoIP can really save an average of 32 minutes per day per employee, the economic implications of unified communications are pretty hard to fathom.